Unfortunately, most types of dementia are irreversible and progressive.

 - Stage 7: Very severe decline (severe or late stage)

-The decline of people with dementia can also be understood using the Functional Assessment Staging (FAST) scale, developed by Barry Reisberg and his colleagues at New York University Medical Center’s Aging and Dementia Research Center.
-The FAST scale has 16 stages and sub-stages.
-Read more about the stages in these articles: The Stages of Alzheimer’s (Eldercare Online) and FAST Scale Administration (UT Health Center) (PDF file).
+The decline can also be understood using the Functional Assessment Staging (FAST) scale.
+FAST was developed by Barry Reisberg and his colleagues at New York University Medical Center’s Aging and Dementia Research Center.
+It has 16 stages and sub-stages.
+Links to read more: The Stages of Alzheimer’s (Eldercare Online) and FAST Scale Administration (UT Health Center) (PDF file).

 Lewy Body Dementia prognosis and progression is discussed in a section in this page: Diagnosis: Prognosis and Stages.